 Challenges with inventory reconciliation in primary fuel storage tanks

 Fleet fuel is stored in two principal ways: above and underground storage tanks.
 Regardless of storage mode, maintaining adequate fuel levels is paramount for operations and production.
 Dealing with fuel inventories requires strict discipline and precision, and fleet managers face several significant challenges.
-When multiple tanks come into play, the logistics of proper record keeping becomes even more difficult:
+When multiple tanks come into play, the logistics of proper record-keeping become even more difficult:

 - What happens if the daily recording routine is missed?